 In the video I said I’d share a photo of the finished block – nice and big so you can zoom in close.
 Here it is – just click on it if you want to see it even bigger.

 - Here’s the video showing how to do needle-turn applique.

 - This post has links to all the videos showing how to machine applique with the freezer paper technique.

 - This is the printable fusible adhesive that I love.

 - Remember that pre-quilted block I showed in the video?
-All the Quilt As You Go videos are here.
+You’ll find all the details and a gallery of designs here.